relevant-ai/RelevantCardsDocumentation/DOCS.md

 let g = ["t","u","v","w","x","y","z"].group(3) // Produces [["t","u","v"],["w","x","y"],["z"]] (groups 3 by 3)
 ```

-In some cases it may be necessary to `loop` inside an array.
+It is often necesary `loop` inside an array.
 For this refer to the Control-Flow section above **TODO: LINK THIS**.
 Similarly, you can filter elements of an array using the `filter` method:

 **The `filter` method - First example**
 ```swift